 Voice assistants—both on smart speakers and mobile phones—are changing your prospect’s path to purchase.
-While a website used to be the first place customers looked for information, now, consumer traffic is moving elsewhere.
+While a website used to be the first place customers look for information, now, consumer traffic is moving elsewhere.
 Comscore predicts that by 2020, more than half of all searches will be performed by voice.

 Meet your target audience where they’re at by optimizing your product or service for voice search.
 This article will discuss strategies that will help you leverage voice to market your business.

 In the transfer from Search Engine Optimization (SEO) to Voice Search Optimization (VSO), a lot of principles align.
 However, because voice queries are more conversational, there are a few minor tweaks you can make to optimize for voice.